AnuragChauhan-tech/AnuragChauhan-tech/README.md

 ## Hi there 👋 Anurag CHauhan
 🎓 I'm currently pursuing B.Tech in Computer Science and Engineering (CSE).
 💡 I'm just getting started with coding and exploring the world of programming.
-🚀 I’m learning C, Python, and Web Development step-by-step.
+🚀 I’m currently exploring  C, Python, and Web Development .
 📘 This GitHub will document my journey from a beginner to a confident developer.
 🔧 I'm open to collaborating on small beginner projects to grow together.
 <!--